lazerpay/webbuilder/README.md

-# Web Builder - An example website built with Kombai
+# Web Builder - An example app built with Kombai

 A fully customisable website template editor - designed for visual editing of HTML templates.
 Edit texts, images, and layout blocks and get functional HTML, CSS code outputs.
 This app was entirely built using [Kombai](https://kombai.com/), an AI agent built for frontend tasks, across 5 threads.